afids/afids-validator/CONTRIBUTING.md

 API: an (incompatible) API change\
 BENCH: changes to the benchmark suite\
-BLD: change related to building numpy\
+BLD: change related to building afids_validator\
 BUG: bug fix\
 DEP: deprecate something, or remove a deprecated object\
 DEV: development tool or utility\